synapticarbors/pokrok/README.md

 # Configure pokrok with a list of your preferred progress bars, in order.
 Set
 # exclusive=True to prevent pokrok from using any other packages but the ones
 # you specify.
-pk.set_packages(['tqdm', 'progressbar2', 'halo'], exclusive=True)
+pk.set_plugins(['tqdm', 'halo'], exclusive=True)

 # Show progress while iterating 100 times
 numbers = [random.random() for i in pk.progress_range(100)]

 # Show progress while iterating over lines in a file
 for line in pk.progress_file('foo.txt', 'rt'):
     print(line)

 # Show progress while iterating over an arbitrary iterable.
 Since the
 # `progress_iter` function doesn't know the number of items over which
 # it is iterating, it must be told explicitly using the 'size' argument.
 def generate_random(n):